Who becomes an NVQ Assessor?

 These are the work-life balancers.
 This group of learners come to us for the opportunity to take their skills freelance.
 As a freelancer, they can enjoy flexibility in their schedule.
 This means they can prioritise the things that are most important to them without having to sacrifice a fulfilling and profitable career.

-Who becomes an NVQ Assessor? – The Knowledge Givers
+The Knowledge Givers

 After a career well-served, we’re left with a wealth of knowledge and skill.
-For some of our students, this is their motivation to go into assessment.
+For some of our students, this is their motivation to go into assessing.
 They want to pass that knowledge on.
 More than anything – greater than any other motivation – they simply want to teach.

-Who becomes an NVQ Assessor? – The Career Changers
+The Career Changers

 Boredom, lack of recognition, repetition, the yearning for a new challenge… There are dozens of reasons why people want to have a change in career.
 However, lots of people are put off changing direction because it means all the hard work they’ve already put in to gain skills, qualifications and experience become defunct.